rakshyak-98/Back2Basics/Linux management.md

 ```

 ### system commands
-PCI: "Peripheral Component Interconnect."
-It is a standard interface used in computers and servers to connect various hardware components, such as expansion cards, graphics cards, network cards, and other peripheral devices, directly to the motherboard.
+PCI - "Peripheral Component Interconnect" It is a standard interface used in computers and servers to connect various hardware components, such as expansion cards, graphics cards, network cards, and other peripheral devices, directly to the motherboard.

-PCI allows these components to communicate with the computer's central processing unit (CPU) and memory, enabling them to function as part of the overall system.
+PCI - allows these components to communicate with the computer's central processing unit (CPU) and memory, enabling them to function as part of the overall system.

-**Hot-Plugging**: Some PCI standards, like PCI Express (PCIe), support hot-plugging, which allows you to connect or disconnect devices while the computer is running without requiring a system restart.
+**Hot-Plugging** - Some PCI standards, like PCI Express (PCIe), support hot-plugging, which allows you to connect or disconnect devices while the computer is running without requiring a system restart.
 This feature is particularly useful for servers and systems that need to be operational at all times.

-**Configuration**: The PCI interface allows devices to be configured and controlled by software.
+**Configuration** - The PCI interface allows devices to be configured and controlled by software.
 The computer's operating system communicates with the devices using drivers and manages their resources.

 ### sync command
 When you use a computer, the data that you create or modify is often stored in the computer’s memory (RAM).
 This is because it is faster to access data from memory then from a hard drive or other storage device.